-Visit your health professional at least 4 to 6 weeks before your trip to check whether you need any vaccinations or other preventive measures.

-Visit your health professional at least 4 to 6 weeks before your trip to check whether you need any vaccinations or other preventive measures.
-Country specific information and advice is published by the National Travel Health Network and Centre on the TravelHealthPro website and by NHS (Scotland) on the fitfortravel website.
+Check the latest country specific information and advice from the National Travel Health Network and Centre (NaTHNaC) on the TravelHealthPro website or from NHS (Scotland) on the fitfortravel website.
 Useful information and advice about healthcare abroad is also available on the NHS Choices website.